Ad Delivery Terms

 Complementary Bid: Also called "quality score."
 The system bids for ads in addition to the advertiser to control for user experience and other platform considerations like diversity or query relevance.

-Pricing: How a price of an ad is computed as a function of other bids of items allocated or potentially allocated in the auction.
+Pricing: How the price of an ad is computed as a function of other bids of items allocated or potentially allocated in the auction.
 Assuming it's valid to show that ad if it were billed the full price, the price per auction does not affect what ad is shown, so it can be computed after delivering an ad to a user asynchronously.

 Billable action: The user event that, when it happens and is attributed to an ad, results in a fee billed to the advertiser.
 For example, for cost-per-click (CPC), the billable action is a click.
 Other common billable actions include insertions, impressions, and purchases.
 If the price was computed as "per insertion," then the price billed to an advertiser may need to be converted to a price "per billable action."
 For example, divide by the pCTR used to compute the insertion bid in the winning auction to get the billable click price.
 This conversion isn't necessary using a simple CPC design that doesn't convert click bids to insertion bids.